lse-my470/lectures/README.md

 *	Intermediate and advanced documentation at http://docs.python.org/3/.
 *	Grolemund, Garrett and Hadley Wickham. *R for Data Science*.
 O’Reilly, 2016. http://r4ds.had.co.nz
 *	Grolemund, Garrett. *Hands-On Programming with R*.
 O’Reilly, 2014.
-* Matthes, Eric, *Python Crash Course*, Cheet Sheet at https://ehmatthes.github.io/pcc/cheatsheets/README.html.
+* Matthes, Eric, *Python Crash Course*, Cheat Sheet at https://ehmatthes.github.io/pcc/cheatsheets/README.html.

 ### Assessment

 Take home exam (50%) and in-class assessment (50%).
 Students will be expected to produce 10 problem sets in the MT.
 Student problem sets will be marked each week, and will provide 50% of the mark.

+Problem sets will be distributed on Tuesdays and due at 12:00 noon on Mondays.

+The take home exam will be distributed on Tuesday, December 12, 2017 and due at 12:00 noon on Monday, January 8, 2018.

 ### Schedule